-Set aside some time to listen when you’re able—you won’t regret it.
+Set aside time to listen when you’re able—you won’t regret it.
 There are countless pearls you’ll find along the way.
 One message that’s stuck with me over the years, particularly in times of need:

 The brick walls are there for a reason.
 The brick walls are not there to keep us out.
 The brick walls are there to give us a chance to show how badly we want something.
 Because the brick walls are there to stop the people who don’t want it badly enough.
 They’re there to stop the other people.